Measuring R\'enyi entropy with an Echo Protocol: More on the diagrammatic technique for proving the OTOC-ETP relation

-The diagram illustrating this general operator $\hat{Q}$ is depicted in Fig.~\ref{operator_trace_diagram} (a) as the box with legs in and legs out, where the left legs ($i_A,i_B$) represent the input, and the right legs ($j_A,j_B$) represent the output.
-When we perform a partial trace over the degrees of freedom of subsystem B in the diagram, this involves connecting the input ($i_B$) and output legs ($j_B$) of subsystem B, as depicted in Fig.~\ref{operator_trace_diagram} (b).
-The product of two operators $\hat{C}\hat{D}$ is depicted by placing $\hat{C}$ to the left of $\hat{D}$ and connecting the output leg of $\hat{C}$ to the input leg of $\hat{D}$, as illustrated in Fig.~\ref{operator_product_fig}.

-The diagram in Fig.~\ref{purity_fig} in the main text already illustrates how averaged OTOC (left-hand side of the Eq.~\eqref{OTOC-LE_equation}) can be measured as the sum of projected LEs.
+The diagram in Fig.~\ref{purity_fig} in the main text already illustrates how averaged OTOC (left-hand side of the Eq.~\eqref{OTOC-LE_equation}) can be measured as the sum of basis-resolved ETP.
 To further assist the Reader, we provide a guided figure, Fig.~\ref{RE_LE_fig}, to make this interpretation clearer.
-Compared to Fig.~\ref{purity_fig}, this figure includes green dashed lines to clarify how the measurement protocol corresponds to projected LEs, while the green arrow indicates the time direction.
+Compared to Fig.~\ref{purity_fig}, this figure includes green dashed lines to clarify how the measurement protocol corresponds to basis-resolved ETP, while the green arrow indicates the time direction.